base-apps/angular-base-apps-template/readme.md

-# Angular Base Template
+# Angular Base Apps Template

-This is a starter project for web application based on Angular Base, powered by [Babel](https://babeljs.io/) and [Brunch](http://brunch.io).
+This is a starter project for web application based on Angular Base Apps, powered by [Babel](https://babeljs.io/) and [Brunch](http://brunch.io).
 It provides you with a sensible defaults to bootstrap your application on a modern language platform with compile time safety across the entire stack of static resources.